Menditect/documentation/docs/howtos/store-test-case-to-collection.md

-# Store a Test Case to a collection Test Configuration
+# Transfer a Test Case to another Test Configuration

 ## Definition